Phil Jones (footballer, born 1992): International career

 Jones made his debut for the England under-19 team in the 3–1 win over Turkey on 17 November 2009.
 He appeared a further three times for the under-19s.
 On 4 August 2010, Jones was called up to the England under-21 squad.
 On 10 August, Jones won his first under-21 cap, starting for England against Uzbekistan.
 He was substituted in the 46th minute and was replaced by Liverpool's Martin Kelly.
 He was selected for the 2011 UEFA European Under-21 Championship in Denmark and was made captain by manager Stuart Pearce for the final group stage match against the Czech Republic.

 On 5 August 2011, he was called up to the England senior team for the friendly against the Netherlands by Fabio Capello, but did not end up playing as the match was cancelled four days later by the Football Association after riots in London.
 On 7 October 2011, Jones made his debut for the England senior team in a 2–2 draw against Montenegro in UEFA Euro 2012 qualifying.
 After the match, Capello said Jones was "born with talent", and praised his performance.
 Jones was named in England's UEFA Euro 2012 squad by Capello's replacement Roy Hodgson.
 However, he did not make an appearance during the tournament.

 On 12 May 2014, Jones was named in England's 23-man squad for the 2014 FIFA World Cup.
 Due to a shoulder injury, Hodgson took uncapped defender John Stones as standby for Jones, but he recovered before 2 June deadline.
-With England's elimination confirmed, Jones was given a tournament debut as a starter in the final group match, helping the team to a clean sheet in a 0–0 draw with Costa Rica in Belo Horizonte.
+With England's elimination confirmed, Jones was given a tournament debut as a starter in the final group match, helping the team to a clean sheet in a dead rubber 0–0 draw with Costa Rica in Belo Horizonte.

 He was named in the 23-man England national team squad for the 2018 FIFA World Cup.
-He played two matches, both against Belgium (in the group stage and third place play-off), and both ended in defeat.
+He played two matches, both in losses against Belgium in the group stage and third place play-off.

 Coaching career

 At the beginning of the 2023-24 season, Jones began a coaching role, working with the under-14 and under-18 teams in the Manchester United academy.

+On 13 February 2026, Jones returned to Blackburn Rovers as a first-team coach following the appointment of Michael O'Neill as head coach.

+In September 2025 he graduated in the inaugural cohort of students from the PFA Business School, with a Diploma in Sport Directorship from the University of Portsmouth.
+On 11 June 2026, Blackburn announced he had left to pursue another opportunity.

+On 17 June 2026, Jones joined Championship club Sheffield United in the position of first-team coach.